aws-samples/aws-migops-guidance/User Guide/individuals-and-teams.md

 **To view the individuals and teams that are members of a migration journey**

-1. Open the AWS MigOps console at [https://prod.us-east-2.console.migops.migration-services.aws.dev/](https://prod.us-east-2.console.migops.migration-services.aws.dev/)\.
+1. Open the Migration Hub console at [https://prod.us-east-2.console.migops.migration-services.aws.dev/](https://prod.us-east-2.console.migops.migration-services.aws.dev/)\.

-1. Choose **Go to MigOps Dashboard**\.
+1. Choose **Go to Migration Hub Dashboard**\.

 1. In the left navigation pane, choose **Migration journeys**\.